Betty Parent Scholarship

 - One letter of recommendation confirming the student’s intellectual and community engagement.

-For more information or to request an application, please email Professor Collins at email@example.com.
+For more information, please email Professor Collins at email@example.com.